In this chapter, you will follow a submission throughout the workflow, from first submission to final publication.

 Reviewer: The reviewer is able will see full the metadata entered by the author by clicking View All Submission Details in the request tab of the manuscript.
 The authors’ name will also appear in the reviewer’s queue.

 Author: No identifying information regarding the reviewer will be available within their manuscript view.

 Editors Decision: The decision email sent to the author(s) at the end of a review will have generic titles of the reviewers.

-While OJS has a number of built-in functions for blind reviews, additional steps may need to be taken outside of the platform to ensure a Double-Blind Review.
+While OJS has a number of built-in functions for anonymous reviews, additional steps may need to be taken outside of the platform to ensure Anonymous Reviewer/Anonymous Author.
 A submission file may have information that could identify the authors’ identity within the document properties.

 Authors may also include their name within the article, footnotes, or references, in which case the editor will have to remove it prior to sending for review.
 Alternatively, authors can be asked to redact their names from the submission file, with “Author” and year used in the references and footnotes instead of the authors’ name, article title, etc., prior to submission.

 The Journal Managers and Editors are able to re-upload the anonymized document in the Review files by clicking Upload/Select Files in the Review Files box.